 Physiological response

-Coral fragments of P. acuta were collected from six reef areas that span Kāneʻohe Bay (Fig. 1A).
+Coral fragments of P. acuta were collected from six patch reefs that span Kāneʻohe Bay (Fig. 1A).
 The fragments were exposed to abiotic stress (either high temperature, high pCO2 [low pH], or a combination of both) that mirrored real-world conditions, over the course of a 16-week period (see Methods).
-We found that P. acuta paled significantly in color (Fig. 1B) in response to treatment through time (3-way interaction of Temperature, pCO2, and Time [F1,10 = 71.95, p < 0.00000000002]; Table S1), resulting in >80% mortality by the end of the experiment (Fig. 1C).
-There was significant mortality in response to high temperature (p = 0.029) and high pCO2 (p = 0.030), and their interaction (p = 0.013, Table S1).
+We found that P. acuta paled significantly in color (Fig. 1B) in response to treatment through time (3-way interaction of Temperature, pCO2, and Time [F1,10 = 71.95, p < 0.00000000002]; Table SX), resulting in >80% mortality by the end of the experiment (Fig. 1C).
+There was significant mortality in response to high temperature (p = 0.029) and high pCO2 (p = 0.030), and their interaction (p = 0.013, Table SX).
 These results demonstrate that P. acuta exhibits a significant physiological response to the stress treatments used in this study, often leading to colony death.
 Given this clear outcome, we asked whether a shared gene expression response to stress exists within and between clonal clades (Fig. 1D) to assess the role of genotype and ploidy in controlling transcript accumulation patterns.

 Effect of genotype on transcript profiles